 IV.
 Audit result 2.
 Facility technology

 No. Questions Results / comments / additions Notes for the expert / proof Evaluation

 2.6 What are the output streams?

 (Please provide product descriptions)

 Main product(s):

 By-product(s):

 Waste/rejects: (see flow chart)

-2.7 Are secondary materials recovered from plastics composites?
-Yes No For groups that also contain plastics composites (e.g. mixed plastics, cups/PS) per the specification, it must be checked whether the secondary materials are transferred for recovery.
+2.7 Are secondary materials recovered from plastics composites? ☐ Yes ☐ No ☐ Remains in the product ☐ Mechanical via third party ☐ Other recovery For groups that also contain plastics composites (e.g. mixed plastics, cups/PS) per the specification, it must be checked whether the secondary materials are transferred for recovery.

-☐ Mechanical via third party

-Other recovery

-Comm Comments/assessment of expert on questions 2 to 2.7
+Comm ents/assessment of expert on questions 2 to 2.7